-This is the Saint of the Day list of Saints and Blesseds whose feast day falls on May 22 every year.
+This is the Saint of the Day list of Saints and Blesseds whose feast day is May 22 2023.

 Blessed Maria Rita Lópes Pontes de Souza Brito

 St Romanus of Subiaco died of natural causes in 560 AD.
 He was a monk and then abbot near Subiaco, Italy.

 Additionally, he was also a friend of St Benedict of Nursia, and supported him during his time as a cave hermit.
 He later built a monastery in the vicinity of modern Auxerre, France.

 St Atto of Pistoia, also known as Atho, Attho or Attone, died of natural causes in 1153.
 He was a monk, an abbot of Vallombrosa and also a bishop of Pistoia, Italy for 20 years.
 He wrote a work on the relics of and miracles that occurred at St James of Compostella.

 St Boethian of Pierrepont was born in Ireland and died as a martyr near Laon, France.
 He was a seventh-century spiritual student of St Fursey of Perrone.

 Additionally, he built the Pierrepont Monastery near Laon, France and was murdered by some locals for preaching against their vices.
 He was a patronage of the sick children.